The Problem

 To address this, I was tasked with creating a short-form video that seamlessly combines archival footage and present-day visuals, telling the Studio Museum's story as a pivotal cultural institution.
 Through creative camera techniques—such as static frames capturing Harlem’s iconic streets from unique angles and Super 8/VHS transitions—I crafted a visual narrative that leads viewers from the original museum through the streets of Harlem to its new home.
 The film morphs between past and present, juxtaposing archival shots of Harlem’s brownstones, churches, and stores with modern-day footage, creating a smooth and engaging transition that reflects both the museum's history and its exciting future in the heart of Harlem.

-The info.
+The Results

-The issue.
+The Concept

 No items found.